Qortal/Brooklyn/mesa 3D driver/docs/android.rst

 =======

-Mesa hardware drivers can be built for Android one of two ways: built into the Android OS using the Android.mk build sytem on older versions of Android, or out-of-tree using the Meson build system and the Android NDK.
+Mesa hardware drivers can be built for Android one of two ways: built into the Android OS using the Android.mk build system on older versions of Android, or out-of-tree using the Meson build system and the Android NDK.